Alonso-del-Arte/chess/doc/Variants.md

 it would not be checkmate in regular chess.

 This variant presents no problem for playing on a physical board.
 This variant is unlikely to need extra queens or extra knights.

 However, it would be helpful to use some kind of token, like coins or bottle caps, three white and three black, to count how many times each player has checked the other.
+For example, White could start with three black tokens kept behind his or her home row and likewise Black could start with three white tokens kept behind his or her home row.

+Then, if White puts Black in check before Black puts White in check, White would move one black token to the right of the board from his or her perspective.

 ### Fog of War